Toloka/docs-tolokers/en/common/register.md

 {% note warning %}

-If the site's main page opens, make sure that the username at the top of the page matches your username in Toloka.
+If the Yandex home page opens, make sure that the username at the top of the page matches your username in Toloka.
 If the username is wrong, click on it, then click **{{ ui_worker_8ef2d61ae629c63b155ae66c3d2fc9fa }}**, choose the right username, and enter the password.

 {% endnote %}